deanyou/klayout-fib-tool/README.md

 - **Status Bar**: Real-time feedback on current mode and operations
 - **Layer Toolbox**: Displays FIB layers (337, 338, 339) with recommended colors

+**Video Tutorial / 视频教程:**

+A comprehensive video tutorial demonstrating the full functionality of the KLayout FIB Tool is available at:

+- **Location**: `docs/klayout-fib-tool.wmv`
+- **Content**: Step-by-step demonstration of all marker types, workflows, and features
+- **Duration**: Complete walkthrough covering installation to report generation
+- **Format**: Windows Media Video (WMV) - compatible with most media players

+**How to access / 如何访问:**
+1. Navigate to the `docs/` folder in the project directory
+2. Double-click `klayout-fib-tool.wmv` to play
+3. For optimal viewing, use a media player that supports WMV format (e.g., VLC Media Player, Windows Media Player, QuickTime)

+The video covers:
+- Installation and setup
+- Marker creation (Cut/Connect/Probe)
+- Multi-point mode usage
+- Note-taking functionality
+- Report generation
+- Troubleshooting tips

 **Basic Workflow / 基本流程:**
 1. Open a GDS file / 打开 GDS 文件
 2. Launch FIB Tool (use any method above) / 启动 FIB Tool（使用上述任一方式）